digitalcytometry/ecotyper/README.md

 ## EcoTyper overview

-EcoTyper performs two major types of analysis: discovery of cell states and ecotypes, starting from bulk, scRNA-seq and pre-sorted expression profiles (e.g. FACS-sorted or deconvolved *in silico*); and recovery of previously defined cell states and ecotypes in new bulk, scRNA-seq and spatial transcriptomics data.
+EcoTyper performs two major types of analysis: discovery of cell states and ecotypes, starting from bulk, scRNA-seq and pre-sorted cell type specific expression profiles (e.g. FACS-sorted or deconvolved *in silico*); and recovery of previously defined cell states and ecotypes in new bulk, scRNA-seq and spatial transcriptomics data.

 When the input is bulk data, EcoTyper performs the following major steps for discovering cell states and ecotypes: